Kmlove/GoodSport-Phase-5-Project/README.md

 - Tab for workout videos and drills that players can do
 - An interapp message feature
 - Users (Coaches and Players) can RSVP to events
+- Coach can create individual player evaluations that are associated with a appropriate player account and can be viewed and commented on by the player

 ## API Routes
 - GET '/user'